villekf/OMEGA/README.md

 or
 `sudo apt-get install intel-opencl-icd`

 In case the above doesn't work or you use Windows then you need to obtain an OpenCL SDK.
-The SDK can be any (or all) of the following: CUDA Toolkit, Intel OpenCL SDK, OCL-SDK, AMD APP SDK.
+The SDK can be any (or all) of the following: CUDA Toolkit, Intel OpenCL SDK, OCL-SDK, AMD APP SDK (see below for links).
 On all cases, the OpenCL library and header files (only when manually building) need to be on your system's PATH.
 By default, the install_mex-file assumes that you have installed CUDA toolkit (Linux and Windows), AMD APP SDK v3.0 (Linux and Windows), OCL-SDK (Windows), AMD GPU Pro drivers (Linux) or Intel SDK (Linux and Windows).
 If you get an error message like "CL/cl.h: No such file or directory", the headers could not be found.
 You can manually add custom OpenCL paths with `install_mex(0, '/path/to/cl.h', '/path/to/libOpenCL.so')`.
 On Ubuntu you can use command `find / -iname cl.h 2>/dev/null` to find the required cl.h file and